The Xometry app works best with JavaScript enabled!

 What Is Plastic?

-Plastics are synthetic polymeric materials derived from petroleum.
-Plastics are produced through a polymerization or polycondensation process.
-In these processes, oil and natural gas are refined to form gases like ethane and propane.
-The produced ethane and propane are then heated to form monomers like ethylene and propylene.
+Plastics are synthetic polymeric materials, most commonly derived from petroleum.
+They are produced mainly through addition polymerization or condensation polymerization processes.
+In these processes, fractions from oil and natural gas, such as ethane and propane, are cracked to produce monomers like ethylene and propylene.
 The monomers and a catalyst are mixed to form a polymer.
-This mixture is then extruded, cooled, and cut into pellets which are then shipped to plastics fabrication companies around the world.
+This mixture is then extruded, cooled, and cut into pellets, which are then shipped to plastics fabrication companies around the world.

 What Is Plastic Made Of?